-Animation is the medium by which inanimate objects appear to move on film.
+Animation is the medium by which inanimate objects appear to move on film (Marius Loland).
 Today this is done most often by computer generated imagery.
 Animation gives flat images the ability to move on screen and create a story or to inform.
 Film sequences include models or drawn images.
 It is necessary to produce thousands of images to create even a short film.

 How to produce animation